jakob-fyi/ng-adv/demos/09-microfrontends/01-microfontend/readme.md

 -   Install the [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#v2) and [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and login to your [Azure tenant](https://azure.microsoft.com/en-us/free/).

 -   Execute `create-foodorder-app.azcli` in [wsl bash](https://learn.microsoft.com/en-us/windows/wsl/install) to provision the environment and deploy the function app.
-Navigate to the Azure portal and check that the ressources have been created.
+Navigate to the Azure portal and check that the resources have been created.

     ![azure](_images/azure.png)